sickozell/SickoCV/README.md

 - new modules overall testing

 ## **changelog**
-- ficed a bug that crashes VCV when changing zoom without a sample loaded
+- fixed a bug that crashes VCV when changing zoom without a sample loaded

 # SickoCV v2.5.4
 VCV Rack plugin modules